VadimITMO2022/PythonGitDemo/README.md

 # PythonGitDemo
-A demo project for Python
+A demo project for Python with branches